danpuz7/personal-project-rps/README.md

 ## 🛠️ Frameworks and Tools 🛠️
 ---
 __HTML Templates__ 🖥️
 HTML templates are pre-designed files that structure the content of a web page.
-Think of them as the blueprints for your website's layout.
+They are like the blueprints for your website's layout.
 You can customize these templates with your own content, like text, images, and links, and they help make web pages look organized and easy to navigate.
 __Python 🐍__
 Python is a popular, easy-to-learn programming language.
 It’s great for beginners because it’s simple and readable.
 Python helps make your website "work" behind the scenes — like when someone submits a form or interacts with the page, Python is there doing the processing.
 __Flask 🌶️__